zikula-modules/Scribite/README.markdown

 This version removes NicEdit, Xinha and YUI which are not maintained anymore.

+A new plugin for CodeMirror (http://codemirror.net) has been added.

 All other editors are updated to the latest version.
 Also several additions are done, like new configuration forms, code cleanups and continued migration to jQuery.